 House Bill No. 7045, also known as Public Act No. 25-75, introduces several minor and technical revisions to labor statutes, particularly concerning the Paid Family and Medical Leave Insurance Program.
 The bill stipulates that starting January 1, 2022, covered employees are entitled to receive compensation for up to twelve weeks of leave within a twelve-month period for specified reasons, including an additional two weeks for serious health conditions related to pregnancy.
 The compensation structure is defined as ninety-five percent of the employee's base weekly earnings up to a certain threshold, with provisions for adjustments to ensure the program's solvency if necessary.
-Additionally, the bill clarifies that two spouses employed by the same employer can each receive the full twelve weeks of compensation without increasing their job-protected leave eligibility.
+Additionally, the bill clarifies that two spouses employed by the same employer can each access the twelve weeks of compensation without increasing their overall job-protected leave.

 Statutes affected: Raised Bill: 31-49u